The Importance of a Reset Routine in Youth Sports

 Why Does a Reset Routine Matter?

-How to Create a Reset Routine
+Elements of a Successful Reset Routine

 Every athlete's reset routine should be unique, but it typically includes three key steps:

-Examples of Reset Routines Used by Professional Athletes
+Real-Life Examples of Reset Routines

 Stephen Curry (NBA – Golden State Warriors)